Allen-Synthesis/EuroPi/software/contrib/strange_attractor.md

 - output_5: triggers/gates
 - output_6: triggers/gates

-# Getting Started

-Outputs 1-3 provide chaotic shifting voltages.
-Outputs 4-6 provide gates/triggers.

-## Basic Usage
-1. Switch on
-2. Connect outputs to modules
-3. Enjoy randomness

-## Controls
 1. Knob 1 controls the speed.
 The sensitivity changes at noon, allowing for very slow or very fast modulation.
 2. Knob 2 adjusts the threshold used for triggers.
 3. Short presses on buttons 1/2 reduce/increase the max output voltage of the CV outputs, from 1V to 5V.
 4. Long press on button 1 changes the equation system
 5. Long press on button 2 changes the display between detail and graphical
 6. If the digital input is `HIGH`, change is paused.

+Outputs 1-3 provide chaotic shifting voltages.
+Outputs 4-6 provide gates/triggers.

+## Basic Usage

+1. Switch on
+2. Connect outputs to modules
+3. Enjoy randomness

 ## Details